cran-task-views/MissingData/MissingData.md

     in `r pkg("denoiseR")`, in `r pkg("mimi")`, in `r pkg("ECLRMC")` and `r pkg("CMF")` (for ensemble matrix completion), and in `r pkg("ROptSpace")` (with a computationally efficient approach).
+-   Imputation for *categorical variables* is proposed in `r pkg("NIMAA")` based on data mining and simple rules. `r pkg("OTrecod")` can also impute categorical variables by using information shared by two databases and a method based on Optimal Transport.
 -   Imputation *based on copula* is implemented in `r pkg("CoImp")` with a semi-parametric imputation procedure and in `r pkg("mdgc")` using Gaussian copula for mixed data types.